cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 !!!
 Hint
-    As a general rule of thumb, deploy Postgres nodes in multiples of three—ideally, with one node per availability zone if possible.
+    As a general rule of thumb, deploy Postgres nodes in multiples of three—ideally with one node per availability zone.
 Three nodes is an optimal number because it ensures that a PostgreSQL cluster with three instances (one primary and two standby replicas) is distributed across different nodes, enhancing fault tolerance and availability.